What is data validation? Why, when, and how to use it

 In this step, the source data is matched against the destination schema.
 This is important because it ensures that the data meets the requirements of the project and can be integrated into the larger dataset.
 The schema should be well-defined and clearly documented to ensure that the data is properly structured.

-By following these steps, you can ensure that your data is validated and of high quality, complete, and accurate.
+By following these data validation steps, you can ensure that your data is validated and of high quality, complete, and accurate.
 This is essential for making informed business decisions and avoiding costly mistakes.

 Data validation challenges